What Makes SRV's Tone

 Final Thoughts

 Getting SRV's tone on the Helix is less about finding the perfect settings and more about understanding why his tone worked.
-It was a Stratocaster neck pickup through a pushed Fender amp with a Tube Screamer providing the midrange shove — simple gear, played with ferocious dynamics and feel.
+A Stratocaster neck pickup through a pushed Fender amp with a Tube Screamer providing the midrange shove.
+Simple gear.
+Played with ferocious dynamics and feel.

-Dial in the settings above as a starting point, then focus on your playing.
+Dial in the settings above as a starting point, try our SRV Pride and Joy rhythm recipe for a ready-made version, or browse our tone recipes to find other blues tones ready to go.
+Then focus on your playing.
 Pick harder.
 Use your volume knob.
 Play with conviction.
-The preset gets you in the ballpark, but your hands get you home.
+The preset gets you in the ballpark.
+Your hands get you home.